stanford-crfm/helm/docs/benchmark.md

     venv/bin/benchmark-present --local --suite $SUITE --max-eval-instances 1000 --skip-instances venv/bin/benchmark-summarize --suite $SUITE

-Go to the [local website](http://localhost:1959/static/benchmarking.html) to look at the results, assuming you have run `proxy-server` first.
+    # Run a simple Python server to make sure things work at http://localhost:8000
+    (cd src/benchmark/static; python -m http.server)

     # Copy all website assets to a `www` directory for static serving.
     sh scripts/create-www.sh $SUITE

+This should push to the [public site](https://nlp.stanford.edu/$USER/benchmarking/).

-For the final version, push `www` to a GitHub repo.
+Once everytihng has been sanity checked, push `www` to a GitHub page.

-For debugging, go to the [public site](https://nlp.stanford.edu/pliang/benchmarking/).

 ## To estimate token usage